 Your day has been hectic and you feel like you’ve been pulled in a lot of different directions.
 Without much thought, you might describe your situation as “schizophrenic”.
 Or perhaps, you’ve described someone’s behavior as “bipolar,” because of a sudden change in their attitude.
 We use these terms causally in conversation and often without much thought.
-But Rachel Edwards, RN-BC, MSN, nurse manager in UW Health’s inpatient psychiatry unit, explains that these terms are often used to describe a negative behavior trait or situation and reflects the perceptions still held about mental illness.
+But Rachel Edwards, RN-BC, MSN, nurse manager with UW Health’s Behavioral Health, explains that these terms are often used to describe a negative behavior trait or situation and reflects the perceptions still held about mental illness.

 “We use terms and phrases without thinking of their impact,” she shares.
 “While there has been significant progress in the treatment of mental illness, there frequently remains a stigma.”